 At ST Legal, we recommend that our clients be proactive.
 When so much is in flux, it’s a good idea to have us review any employment agreements, particularly severance agreements that are now in force or that they plan to sign in the future.

 Whether you are an employee who lost a job during the pandemic or an employer who had to lay off employees or close up shop, Diana (Taylor) Servos can help you sort things out.
 Whether you are starting a new job or business or firing up after a year of turmoil, it’s important to verify that severance pay, benefits, non-compete clauses, etc. are all as you want them to be.

 Whichever end of a disciplinary action you’re on, you may be uncomfortable.
 If you are an employee, you may feel that the discipline is too punitive, undeserved, or evidence of discrimination.
 If you are an employer, you may feel that you are being too strict, too lenient, or you may simply be ill-at-ease having to take an authoritative role.

 Though it is also possible that you feel just fine and there is no dispute involved, if there is any problem involving disciplinary actions at the workplace, Diana (Taylor) Servos is here to help.
 Discipline in regard to violations of COVID-19 regulations are especially tricky, so it’s smart to turn to a professional to iron things out.

 Contact ST Legal for Any Employment Issues, Pharmaceutical or Otherwise

-Whether you are an employer or an employee, Diana Taylor is on your side.
+Whether you are an employer or an employee, Diana (Taylor) Servos is on your side.
 She will pay close attention to gain insight into your perspective and is always available to help you resolve employment issues, in or out of the courtroom.